applebuddy/TOEIC-Speaking-Study/README.md

 - I'm sorry, but that information is incorrect.
 The orchestra concert is scheduled for Tuesday, November 1st. it will start at 7PM.

 ## Q10

+We urgently need a new marketing manager.
+Can you giive me all the details about the applicants for the marketing manager position?

+- There are two applicants for the marketing manager position.
+At 1:30 P.M., Mason Woodcock is interviewing for the position.
+He has 6 years of experience.
+And at 4:30 P.M.
+Julie Hartman is also interviewing for that position.
+She has 4 years and 9 months of experience.

 There are two bands available for booking in October.
 The first is Team Cloud.
 They will be playing on October 8 and 9.
 The second is The Eleventh Star.
 They will perform on October 15 and 16.
 You can book tickets for either of them.
 Do you want more details about it?